 The PT symmetry of this model manifests itself in the symmetric distribution of the OBC spectrum with respect to the real axis.
-Interestingly, while the complex PBC spectrum always forms a loop, the OBC spectrum can be purely real-valued [\ref{fig:generalp4}(a)] or have complex-conjugate energy pairs [\ref{fig:generalp4}(d)].
+Interestingly, while the complex PBC spectrum always forms a loop, the OBC spectrum can be purely real-valued [Fig. \ref{fig:generalp4}(a)] or have complex-conjugate energy pairs [Fig. \ref{fig:generalp4}(d)].
 This is called non-Bloch PT symmetry, which is caused by the interplay between PT symmetry and NHSE \cite{longhi2019probing,longhi2019nonbloch, xiao2021observation}.
 The non-Bloch PT symmetry plays an indispensable role in non-Hermitian dynamics, as it affects the long-time relaxation of non-Hermitian OBC systems.
 In non-Hermitian lattice models, the non-Bloch PT symmetry breaking has a geometric origin.
-Some cusps appear on the lattice GBZ after the PT symmetry transition \cite{hu2022geometric}.
-With the general theory of continuum GBZ, we can directly extend the concept of geometric cusps to the continuum GBZs.
-As shown in Fig.\ref{fig:generalp4}, the real-valued OBC spectrum [Fig.\ref{fig:generalp4}(a)] is linked to the smooth continuum GBZ [Fig.\ref{fig:generalp4}(b)], while the complex-valued OBC spectrum [Fig.\ref{fig:generalp4}(d)] is linked to the continuum GBZ with cusps [Fig.\ref{fig:generalp4}(e)].
-This feature indicates that the geometric perspective on the non-Bloch PT-symmetry breaking remains valid in non-Hermitian continuum systems.
+Some cusps appear on the lattice GBZ after the PT symmetry transition \cite{hu2024geometric}.
+With the theory of generalized momentum space, we can directly extend the concept of geometric cusps to non-Hermitian continuum systems.
+As shown in Fig. \ref{fig:generalp4}, the real-valued OBC spectrum [Fig. \ref{fig:generalp4}(a)] is linked to the smooth generalized momentum space [Fig. \ref{fig:generalp4}(b)], while the complex-valued OBC spectrum [Fig. \ref{fig:generalp4}(d)] is linked to the generalized momentum space with cusps [Fig. \ref{fig:generalp4}(e)].
+This feature indicates that the geometric perspective on the non-Bloch PT symmetry breaking remains valid in non-Hermitian continuum systems.